-NOTES TO THE FINANCIAL STATEMENTS (continued) FOR THE YEAR ENDED 31 DECEMBER 2023 (All amounts expressed in RMB million unless otherwise specified)
+NOTES TO THE FINANCIAL STATEMENTS (continued) FOR THE YEAR ENDED 31 DECEMBER 2023

 - 1. Particulars of the Company's incorporated subsidiaries as of 31 December 2023 are as follows (continued): - (17) Yuanshen Hospital

 CPIC Yuanshen Rehabilitation Equity Investment Fund (Wuhan) Partnership (Limited Partnership) ("Yuanshen Fund") and Shanghai Yanfu Enterprise Management Consulting Partnership (Limited Partnership) ("Shanghai Yanfu"), which are the two consolidated structured entities of the Group, found the Yuanshen Hospital in together, holding the percentage of equity with 99.94% and 0.06% respectively.
 Yuanshen obtained the business license for the legal entity with unified social credit code 91350200MAD474TX82 in November 2023, with the registered capital of RMB 0.16 billion.
 As of December 2023, Yuanshen Fund and Shanghai Yanfu have not paid up the investment.